SodaWithoutSparkles/revanced-troubleshooting-guide/03-adb-remove.md

 9. Then you can disconnect the phone, disable USB debugging and disable developer options on your phone.
 Close the shell by typing `exit` or the X button as usual.

-10. Install revanced again from revanced manager.
+10. Install ReVanced again from ReVanced manager.

 11. Delete the zip file and the extracted files download at the first step.